-The last few years have seen many major brands disappearing from the market due to their reluctance to innovate.
-The COVID-19 pandemic has cemented the need for businesses to adapt to a digital future and innovate, or risk being left behind.
+Every few years we see many major brands disappearing from the market.
+Is it due to their reluctance to innovate or adapt to the changing behaviour of the demanding consumer?
+COVID-19 pandemic has cemented the need for businesses to adapt to a digital future and innovate, or do you risk being left behind?

 Companies like Kodak, Compaq, Toys R Us and Blockbuster have learnt the lessons of brand erosion and subsequently have all been bought out, or ceased to exist.
 On the other hand, companies such as Samsung, Wal-Mart, Google, Nike and Costco have all been listed as one of the 50 most innovative companies of 2020 by a survey conducted by Boston Consulting Group.
 There is no denying that part of their successful strategies in keeping up with the times is the adoption of the latest technology.

 Costco has become known for how effective they use their consumer data.
 The chain also uses data monitoring sensors in its warehouses to save money on water usage and to spot any potential leaks before they happen.
 When looking at a company like American-based Wal-Mart, they made significant changes to their business, including their e-commerce and omni-channel offerings.
 For example, earlier this year they launched ‘NextDay Delivery, which guarantees one-day delivery to a majority of the US.
 This is especially useful during the current pandemic.

 According to Gartner, consumer trust in both government and large brands had eroded long before the coronavirus.
 Therefore companies, who already had a difficult time innovating before the pandemic, will be suffering the consequences even more.

 Now innovation is no easy feat, and unless you’re a start-up that is hoping to get bought by a bigger company, innovating can’t be a one off thing.
 Innovation really is about longevity.